 A qualified swimming and safety teacher focuses on teaching basic water skills such as how to get in and out of the water in a variety of locations.
 They also teach the different swimming strokes.
 Swimming coaches assist swimmers who already have the basic water skills to swim further, faster and better through strategies such as improving their competitive stroke styles and training techniques.

 How can I participate in competitive swimming?

 Swimmers must belong to a swimming club to compete at competitions.
-To find a swimming club in Australia go to the Swimming Australia website.
 Most swimming clubs offer training sessions up to 6 days a week in the morning and evening.
 The amount of training depends on the person’s swimming ability and age.

 The benefits of being a part of a swimming club include socialisation, overall fitness, organisational and time management skills and personal rewards as swimmers reach goals such as achieving personal best times in competitions.